Deoshabh/SkillSprint-edu/COOLIFY_CONFIG.md

 ## - Using HTTP instead of HTTPS due to invalid SSL certificate
 ## - Make sure both apps (SkillSprint and Supabase) use the same protocol
 ## - CORS is configured in Supabase to allow your app domain
+## - The anon key above matches your Supabase SERVICE_SUPABASEANON_KEY

 ## Deployment Settings:
 - Build Pack: Docker